fzh394/minitask102/README.md

 Third, the project is descriptive and does not include forecasting or valuation analysis.

+In addition, the industry benchmark is based on a broad two-digit SIC industry grouping, so it may not fully capture all competitive differences within the market.

 Possible improvements for future work include:

-* adding more financial ratios
+- adding more financial ratios
-* extending the time period
+- extending the time period
-* including more peer companies for industry comparison
+- including more peer companies for industry comparison
-* adding a simple valuation or forecasting component
+- adding a simple valuation or forecasting component
+- turning the notebook into a more general company comparison template